 To top all of that off, Snapchat will punish the user for denying it too many permissions.
-When I was testing the app, it would lock me out of the app if I didn't give permission assess all my files.
-It also it would not let me record video if I didn't give it assess to the microphone.
+When I was testing the app, it would lock me out of the app if I didn't give permission to access all my files.
+It also it would not let me record video if I didn't give it access to the microphone.

 As well as keeping track of IP's, Snapchat logs locations taken from the phones GPS at random times.
 If that wasn't scary enough, Snapchat even sells this data to third party advertisers.
 Also, Snapchat has introduced SnapMap, a feature that shows where your friends are located.
 People have reported having their location broadcasted to all their friends even though they didn't accept any prompts.
 This is dangerous as this can broadcast your location to potential stalkers and the user doesn't even realize it.

 If logging IPs and GPS Locations wasn't enough, Snapchat will now lock out accounts that haven't provided an email or phone number.
 Snapchat will let you use their app for a grace period before it locks you out and demands an email or phone number in order to get your account back.
 The length of this grace period is unknown.

 If a user is fed up with the vast amount of information the official Snapchat client collects about you, they CANNOT change to the 3rd party client.
 Doing so is strictly prohibited.
 Snapchat has a service that is designed to catch users using 3rd party clients and permanently lock your account.
 This forces the user to use the official client which contains the spyware.